4D-STAR/fourdst/cli.md

 `fourdst`'s goal is to provide a single source for installation and utility for all lib* utilities.
 This includes python bindings and a command line interface for common tasks.
 This document covers the design and usage of that command line interface, `fourdst-cli`

 At the moment `fourdst-cli` only includes subprograms and commands related to plugin management for the 4D-STAR/libplugin library. [libplugin](https://github.com/4D-STAR/libplugin) is a small plugin library written for use by the 4D-STAR collaboration.
-Its goal is to allow researchers to easily share plugins to extend code in a low friction and reproducable manner.
+Its goal is to allow researchers to easily share plugins to extend code in a low friction and reproducible manner.

 > **IMPORTANT:** Plugins, by their nature, allow arbitrary code to run on your system, libplugin does not preform any kind of sandboxing so this has the potential to be *very* unsafe.
-We have built in a rudimentery signing system to provide at least some security.
+We have built in a rudimentary signing system to provide at least some security.
 However, the developers are researchers and not security professionals.
 As a user, please listen to the warnings you get.
-Self signed bundles are fine for you to use for yourself; however, be very very weary of unsigned or untrusted bundles when you are not the author. libplugin was developed for scientific use and with a focus on ease of use for scientists (and with the paradigm of collaborates sharing plugin files).
+Self-signed bundles are fine for you to use for yourself; however, be very, very weary of unsigned or untrusted bundles when you are not the author. libplugin was developed for scientific use and with a focus on ease of use for scientists (and with the paradigm of collaborates sharing plugin files).
 This means that the security model does have some implicit level of trust assumed.
 Use this library at your own risk and **be very careful** about using unknown plugins.

 ## Installation
 `fourdst-cli` can be installed from pip